|

 originals each week, year around.
 And yet it can't account for more

+than 10 percent of my waking hours.
 I may not be great as an artist,

 but I have done the one thing that I never believed was possible